-5. Lotting.
-If applicable, the applicant, as the final step in the design process, must identify the approximate location of lot lines and developable acres - the area of the tract of land, exclusive of wetlands subject to Mass.
-Gen. Laws Ch.
-131, §40 as mapped by the applicant’s consultant and approved by the Hamilton Conservation Commission and any land subject to a Conservation Restriction.

-9.6.5 DEVELOPMENT REQUIREMENTS STANDARDS.
-Required development standards differ if an applicant develops a Concept Plan based upon an Illustrative Plan or submits a Concept Plan without reference to using an Illustrative Plan.
+9.6.5 DEVELOPMENT STANDARDS.
+For projects that require a Special permit, required development standards differ whether an applicant develops a Concept Plan based upon an Illustrative Plan or proceeds without using an Illustrative Plan.
 For applicants utilizing an Illustrative Plan, the Development Standards are denominated Allowable Form Standards.
 If an applicant follows the Allowable Form Standards, its application will be subject to an Abbreviated Special Permit process and shall be approved, subject to satisfying the following requirements.

 1. Attendance at the Pre-Application Conference in accordance with §9.6.6.1;